Entries Tagged 'Teaching Writing' ↓

 Introduce the Thesaurus

-And if you’re looking for curriculum to help your students write more descriptively, consider WriteShop Primary Book C for grades 2-4 (or even older) and WriteShop I for grades 6-10.
-Both offer several lessons on concrete description that will draw out the best in your young writers and make their writing sparkle with interesting, colorful vocabulary!
+And if you’re looking for curriculum to help them write more descriptively, consider WriteShop I for grades 6-10.
+It offers many lessons on concrete description that will draw out the best in your teen writers and make their prose sparkle with interesting, colorful vocabulary!

 March 15th, 2010 — Reviews, Teaching Writing